fgbyte/fgbyte/README.md

 I'm **Fernando** ~ **fgbyte**,

-Autodidact, Fullstack, Product Engineer, and Mechanic Keyboard lover.
+Self-taught, Fullstack, Product Engineer, and Mechanical Keyboard lover.

-I enjoy working around the whole process 🏝️, from UI to Backend systems, across Infra and AI.
+I enjoy owning the whole process 🏝️, from UI to Backend systems, across Infra and AI.

 Full Typescript in Cloudflare⛅, Rust dev one day 🦀.